What are the best Drata alternatives?

 3. Sprinto

 Sprinto positions itself as a forward-thinking Drata alternative by deeply integrating AI into the compliance workflow.
-Designed for cloud-native companies, the platform crossed 3,000 customers in 2026 and ships 200+ integrations covering cloud providers, HR systems, and SaaS tools.
-Its AI-Driven Autonomous Compliance Platform, launched in late 2025, goes beyond point automation to treat controls, evidence, and policies as a continuously self-healing system.
+Designed for cloud-native companies, the platform crossed 3,000 customers in 2026 and ships 300+ integrations covering cloud providers, HR systems, and SaaS tools.
+Sprinto AI, its agentic automation layer introduced in 2025 and rebranded as the Autonomous Trust Platform in March 2026, goes beyond point automation to treat controls, evidence, and policies as a continuously self-healing system.

 The autonomous compliance layer has four core capabilities.
 Autonomous control testing validates controls continuously without manual scheduling and surfaces drift as it happens.
 AI-assisted evidence collection identifies which artifacts map to which controls and packages them automatically.
 Intelligent gap analysis prioritizes the remediation backlog by risk severity rather than presenting an undifferentiated list of failing tests.
 Infinite Framework Mapping, released in November 2025, lets teams add new or custom frameworks in minutes by automatically detecting control overlaps and building cross-framework mappings without manual configuration.
 Sprinto reports 80%+ accuracy across AI-generated outputs and uses a human-in-the-loop design: evidence and policy drafts are prepared and surfaced by AI, but compliance judgment before audit submission remains a human responsibility.